-- 1. Diarrhea - Accompanied by evidence of dehydration for excessive fluid loss a. - b. - Accompanied by Evidence of denydration for excessive find loss Accompanied by history of poor fluid intake and/or marked lethargy With blood or mucous in the stool unless at least one stool culture shows the absence of Salmonella, Shigella, Campylobacter or E-Coli C. - That exceeds 5 bowel movements in an 8-hour period or is continued over d.
-3 or 4 days unless the child is under the supervision of a physician with written documentation; - 2.
+- 1. Diarrhea - a.
+Accompanied by evidence of dehydration for excessive fluid loss - b.
+Accompanied by history of poor fluid intake and/or marked lethargy - With blood or mucous in the stool unless at least one stool culture shows the absence of Salmonella, Shigella, Campylobacter or E-Coli - d.
+That exceeds 5 bowel movements in an 8-hour period or is continued over 3 or 4 days unless the child is under the supervision of a physician with written documentation; - 2.
 Vomiting for over a 6 hour period - 3.
-Difficult or rapid breathing - Severe coughing: episodes of coughing which may lead to gagging, vomiting, or 4. difficulty breathing. - 5.
+Difficult or rapid breathing - 4.
+Severe coughing: episodes of coughing which may lead to gagging, vomiting, or difficulty breathing. - 5.
 Mucous (phlegm) that is foul smelling, yellow or green and the child has a fever over 102 - 6.
-Asthmatics with severe upper respiratory infections who have not been seen by a physician or whose distress is not controlled by medication - Sore throat and fever greater than 103 or confirmed Strep throat until treated with 7. antibiotics for over 24 hours - 8.
-Skin conditions that have not been diagnosed as noncontagious by a physician: including but not limited to: - Yellow (jaundiced) eyes or skin a. - Children in contagious stages of chicken pox, measles, mumps or rubella b. - Untreated impetigo c. - d.
-Untreated scabies or head lice - Blood-red rashes and skin conditions with spontaneous bruising e. - 9.
+Asthmatics with severe upper respiratory infections who have not been seen by a physician or whose distress is not controlled by medication - 7.
+Sore throat and fever greater than 103 or confirmed Strep throat until treated with antibiotics for over 24 hours

+- 8. Skin conditions that have not been diagnosed as noncontagious by a physician; including but not limited to: - a.
+Yellow (jaundiced) eyes or skin - b.
+Children in contagious stages of chicken pox, measles, mumps or rubella - c.
+Untreated impetigo - d.
+Untreated scabies or head lice - e.
+Blood-red rashes and skin conditions with spontaneous bruising - 9.
 Children who are in the contagious stages of Pertussis, diphtheria, or tuberculosis - 10.
 Pink or red eye(s) which may be swollen with white or yellow discharge until on antibiotics for over 24 hours - 11.
-Abdominal pain that is intermittent or persistent - Fever over 102 for greater that 24 hours, or any fever over 103 unless the child 12. has been evaluated and treated by a physician and does not have other exclusion criteria
+Abdominal pain that is intermittent or persistent - 12.
+Fever over 102 for greater that 24 hours, or any fever over 103 unless the child has been evaluated and treated by a physician and does not have other exclusion criteria